alternoegraha/AdwMod-theme/README.md

 AdwaitaExtended
 =====
-**This master branch are for GNOME 3.38. this is also new home for this project**
-> Using previous versions? there's a `gnome-3-34` and `gnome-3.36` branch
+> This master branch are for GNOME 3.38.
+Using previous versions? there's a `gnome-3-34` and `gnome-3.36` branch

 AdwaitaExtended is a stock Adwaita theme modified with: